I almost had my baby in a car.

 My pain was intensified by fear.
 What if something went wrong with the birth?
 What if we got in a traffic accident?
 What about the germs, the blood, the carpet?

-Ricciardi speaks with the STEPS to Value Podcast about the changing relationship between doctors, patients and consumers.
+Ricciardi speaks with the STEPS to Value Podcast about how consumer-driven healthcare is changing the relationship between doctors and patients.

 An obstetrician is a clinically trained birth doctor; for me, his services were covered by my health insurance.
 A doula is a birth coach trained in holistic health and her (significantly less expensive) services were covered by me, out of pocket.